 - Sunday - Break out the slow cooker and make a batch of our classic Pulled Pork.
 Save half of it for Tuesday night.
 Serve with Mashed Sweet Potatoes.

 - Monday - Keep it simple with Instant Pot Meatloaf.
 Serve with oven roasted potatoes and your favorite vegetables.
-I love these Honey Glazed Tarragon Carrots.
+I love these Honey Glazed Baby Carrots.
 Prep extra uncooked carrots for later in the week.

 - Wednesday - Chicken Sheet Pan Dinner with seasonal veggies is just one pan.
 Prep veggies on the weekend to save time.